ziqinyeow/agno/CONTRIBUTING.md

   - `.\scripts\validate.bat`

 These scripts will perform code formatting with `ruff` and static type checks with `mypy`.

+## Local testing

+Before submitting a pull request, ensure all tests pass locally:

+1. Do the development setup above.

+2. Run the test suite `./scripts/test.sh`

+3. Run specific test files or test cases: `pytest ./libs/agno/tests/unit/utils/test_string.py` or whatever file you want to test.

+Make sure all tests pass before submitting your pull request.
+If you add new features, include appropriate test coverage.

 ## Adding a new Vector Database